The New Jersey Economic Development Authority (NJEDA) announced the creation of its Cannabis Equity Grant Program. It is long awaited.

 Applicants with conditional licenses and existing approvals can receive up to $250,000 in grant support for eligible expenses.

 Tied to the legislation signed earlier this year are the allocations for Impact Zones.
-They are areas targeted based on previous levels of cannabis arrests, population, unemployment rates, and additional socioeconomic factors.
-Five percent of the total $10 million will be reserved for businesses located in Impact Zones.
+They are areas targeted based on levels of cannabis arrests, population, unemployment rates, and other socioeconomic factors.
+Five percent of the $10 million is reserved for businesses in Impact Zones.

 The applications window will be open for six months following the program’s launch.